top of page

 We’d all like to believe that the gray squishy mass between our ears spends most of its time doing high-level work—thinking, learning, and making rational, well-considered decisions.

 At its core, your brain is a survival machine, laser-focused on the four Fs: fight, flight, feed, and fornicate.
-Everything else—creativity, empathy, problem-solving, and the ability to remember where you left your keys—comes after those primal priorities.
+Everything else (e.g. creativity, empathy, problem-solving, and the ability to remember where you left your keys) comes after those primal priorities.

 That wiring pattern has everything to do with how the brain evolved and develops.
-It grows from bottom to top and back to front, layering new structures on top of ancient ones—like adding a modern penthouse to a prehistoric cave.
+It grows from bottom to top and back to front, layering new structures on top of ancient ones.
+Think of it like adding a modern penthouse to a prehistoric cave.

 At the base sits the brainstem and cerebellum, sometimes called the reptilian brain.
 This ancient structure manages the fundamentals: heartbeat, breathing, digestion, balance, and automatic reflexes that keep you alive without a single conscious thought.

 Above that is the limbic system, often called the feeling brain.
 It handles emotion, memory, motivation, and the social signals that shape how we connect with others.
-Then comes the neocortex—specifically the prefrontal cortex—the part responsible for reasoning, planning, and self-control.
+Then comes the neocortex—specifically the prefrontal cortex.
+This is the part responsible for reasoning, planning, and self-control.

-Paul MacLean first proposed the idea of the “lizard brain” in 1957 theorizing that the human brain supposedly consists of three nested sections according to their evolutionary age.
-The survival brain, the emotional brain, and the thinking brain.
+Back in 1957, Paul MacLean first floated the “lizard brain” idea suggesting the human brain is basically three nested layers, stacked by evolutionary age: a survival brain, an emotional brain, and a thinking brain.

 Subscribe to receive Neuro Nugget